jvde-github/AIS-catcher/README.md

 Making enhancements to build a server version to handle high data throughput and manage multiple stations, for a sneak peek see [here](https://aiscatcher.org/#liveais).

 **Edge** version:
+- option `f` that writes the NMEA lines to a specified file
 - smaller default icons and setting option to set icon size
 - setting option to define width of vesseltracks
 - performance improvements for TCP input and UDP output